 Rolling your traditional 401(k) to a Roth IRA.
 If your traditional 401(k) plan permits direct rollovers to a Roth IRA, you can roll over assets in your traditional 401(k) to a new or existing Roth IRA.
 Keep in mind you’ll have to pay taxes on the rollover amount you convert.

 It’s a good idea to check with your plan administrator and a tax advisor to determine whether a move from a traditional 401(k) to a Roth IRA is allowed, and right for you.
 To authorize the rollover, you complete the forms required by your Roth IRA provider and your 401(k) plan administrator.
 Earnings that accumulate after the rollover will be eligible for tax-free withdrawal when the IRA into which your assets are moved has been open at least five years and you are at least 59½.

 Once your money is in your IRA, you can invest it in any of the alternatives available through the custodian you have chosen.
 If you continue to earn income, you may continue to make contributions to your IRA, up to the annual limit set by Congress.
 You can see the annual caps in the Annual Contribution Limits section.
 However, you can’t contribute more than you earn in a year.

 In general, you must take required minimum withdrawals from your traditional IRA by April 1 of the year following the year you turn 72.
 Taxes on those withdrawals are due at the same rate you are paying on your other income.
 In contrast, Roth IRAs are not subject to minimum withdrawal requirements, since taxes have already been paid on contributions and any gains may be withdrawn tax-free.

-For more information on rollovers, see Understanding Your Choices: The 401(k) Rollover.
+For more information on rollovers, see 401(k) Rollovers.